 If you would like help working out how you can benefit from the super co-contribution scheme or more information about salary sacrificing please contact us by phone or email.

-Note: The above articles contains information that is general in nature and should not be considered detailed advice.
+Note: The above article contains information that is general in nature and should not be considered detailed advice.
 Etax does not give financial advice about whether making additional superannuation contributions or entering into a salary sacrifice arrangement is appropriate for you.
 You should seek advice from a financial planner before making any decisions regarding your superannuation.